+I certify that the information is true and correct to the hest of i

-I certify that the information is true and correct to the best of my know with the Ontario Bridge Funding Agreement. wledge and claimed in accordance Toronto and Region Conservation Authority Not-for-Profit Organization John MacKenzie Chief Executive Officer and Secretary-Treasurer Date Maria Augimeri Chair Date I have the authority to bind the Recipient
+I certify that the information is true and correct to the best of my knowledge and claimed in accordance with the Ontario Bridge Funding Agreement.

+with the Official Bridge Funding Agreement.

+Towards and Basica Consometics Authority

+Toronto and Region Conservation Authority

+Not-for-Profit Organization

+John MacKenzie Date

+Chief Executive Officer and Secretary-Treasurer

+Maria Augimeri Date

+Chair 2445

+Chair

+I have the gutherity to hind the Designant

+I have the authority to bind the Recipient